TheKayThatWasOrange/uniden-hpe-util/README.md

 # What's In An HPE File Anyway?

-They look like this (Who needs named columns?
+They look like this after you unpack them (Who needs named columns?
 Guess!):

 ![hpeexample](https://user-images.githubusercontent.com/129024004/228380496-4a2f8a51-164c-4c5d-b02c-99bf87dce44a.gif)